Membership Geeks

 • Someone signs up for an opt-in freebie

-• If they purchase the tripwire they are sent to another thank you page for the product and added to a different email list (or the same list with a different tag), sent the original freebie and moved a few steps further down your funnel
+• If they purchase the tripwire, they are sent to a different thank you page and added to a new email list (or the same list with a different tag), sent the original freebie and moved a few steps further down your funnel

-• Your new subscriber will be sent an email sequence which helps to establish and build your relationship with them by providing valuable content you may also offer the tripwire product again at some point, or a different tripwire.
+• Your new subscriber will be sent an email sequence which helps to establish and build your relationship with them.
+You will be providing valuable content and may offer the tripwire product again at some point, or a different tripwire

-If you have multiple products then your sales funnel can become quite complex, but at it's heart the sales funnel is about creating a simple journey from a – c.
+If you have multiple products then your sales funnel can become quite complex, but at it's heart, the sales funnel is about creating a simple journey from a – z.

 Key components of your sales funnel

-Whilst sales funnels can vary in length and complexity as mentioned above, there are some key components that you’ll need for any funnel:
+Whilst sales funnels can vary in length and complexity, there are some key components that you’ll need for any funnel:

-1. Landing page – this is usually the starting point of your funnel and this page is centered around getting people to join your email list.
+1. Landing page – your funnel will usually start here.
+This page is centred around getting people to join your email list.
 You’ll typically give away a freebie such as a checklist, ebook or video to entice people to give you their email.

 2. Email service – as the aim of your landing page is to get people on your email list, you’ll need an appropriate email marketing service in order to do this.
-You’ll also be using this email service to build an ongoing relationship with your subscribers and to move people further down your funnel.
+You’ll also be using this email service to build an ongoing relationship with your subscriber.
+The goal of this is to ultimately move people further down your funnel.

 3. Thank you page – once someone signs up to your email list, you’ll want to send them to a thank you page that tells them the next steps.
-This is also a great place to introduce a tripwire product such as a low cost ebook or $1 membership trial.
-Further down your funnel the thank you pages for your paid products may also be used to introduce upsells.
+This is also a great place to introduce a tripwire product, such as a low cost ebook or a membership trial.
+Further down your funnel, the thank you pages for your paid products may also be used to introduce upsells.

 4. Sales page – you’ll need a sales page for any paid elements of your funnel, such as your membership site.
 Your sales pages are designed to move people from subscribers to paying customers in your funnel.